Exercise: 7 benefits of regular physical activity

 7. Exercise can be fun … and social!

 Exercise and physical activity can be enjoyable.
-It gives you a chance to unwind, enjoy the outdoors or simply engage in activities that make you happy.
+They give you a chance to unwind, enjoy the outdoors or simply engage in activities that make you happy.
 Physical activity can also help you connect with family or friends in a fun social setting.

-So, take a dance class, hit the hiking trails or join a soccer team.
+So take a dance class, hit the hiking trails or join a soccer team.
 Find a physical activity you enjoy, and just do it.
 Bored?
-Try something new, or do something with friends.
+Try something new, or do something with friends or family.

 The bottom line on exercise

 Exercise and physical activity are great ways to feel better, boost your health and have fun.
 For most healthy adults, the U.S. Department of Health and Human Services recommends these exercise guidelines:

 - Aerobic activity.
 Get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, or a combination of moderate and vigorous activity.
 The guidelines suggest that you spread out this exercise during the course of a week.
 To provide even greater health benefit and to assist with weight loss or maintaining weight loss, at least 300 minutes a week is recommended.
 But even small amounts of physical activity are helpful.
 Being active for short periods of time throughout the day can add up to provide health benefit.

 - Strength training.
 Do strength training exercises for all major muscle groups at least two times a week.
 Aim to do a single set of each exercise using a weight or resistance level heavy enough to tire your muscles after about 12 to 15 repetitions.